Written by Divinity Nutra, Updated on April 17, 2022

 Turmeric and its powerful constituent, curcumin, are no strangers to scientific research.
 Long used in Ayurvedic medicine for centuries, the Curcuma longa plant always had an aura surrounding it regarding its therapeutic benefits.

 With thousands of clinical and peer-reviewed studies in the books, we now have a vast swath of evidence suggesting that it’s more than just hype.
-But, can turmeric help with IBD, specifically ulcerative colitis and Crohn’s disease?
+But, is turmeric good for ulcerative colitis and Crohn’s disease?

 Turmeric for Ulcerative Colitis & Crohn’s Disease